-Secure Healthcare Solutions Revalidation step by step guidance!
+Secure Healthcare Solutions have a step by step guide!

-Secure Healthcare is committed to being a key support for all nurses.
-Whilst the Nursing and Midwifery Council (NMC) have confirmed it is the responsibility of the registered nurse to complete the revalidation, Secure healthcare believe that we should be supporting you as much as possible, and are here to explain to you the different steps of nurse revalidation and what they mean.
+Secure Healthcare Solutions are committed to being a key support for all its nursing staff.
+Whilst the Nursing and Midwifery Council (NMC) have confirmed it is the responsibility of the registered nurse to complete their own revalidation, we believe that you should be supported as much as possible, and are here to explain to you the different steps of nurse revalidation and what they mean.

-The revalidation model aligns 4 P’s of the code.
+Our revalidation model aligns with 4 P’s of the NMC’s code:

-- Preserve Safety by practising within your competency for the minimum number of practice hours, reflect on feedback and ensure practice through course professional development to cover any gaps.
+– Preserve safety by practising within your competency for the minimum number of practice hours, reflect on feedback and ensure good practice through course professional development to cover any gaps

-- Promote professionalism and trust by providing feedback and helping other NMC colleagues reflect on their professional development, and being accountable to others for your professional development and revalidation.
+– Promote professionalism and trust by providing feedback and helping other NMC colleagues reflecting on their professional development and being accountable to others for your professional development and revalidation

 – Dates of practice